 As host to the University of Florida, Alachua County attracts faculty and students from around the world.
 English is the language used for research and instruction at the University of Florida, Santa Fe College, and the Alachua County school system.
 There are readily available instruction programs to teach English to non-English-speaking persons.
-Because of the relatively small percentage 0.3 percent of the population five years old or older who are non-English-speaking and the fact that there are facilities to learn to speak English, Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area documents are currently offered only in English.
-However, the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area:
+Because of the relatively small percentage 0.3 percent of the population five years old or older who are non-English-speaking and the fact that there are facilities to learn to speak English, Metropolitan Transportation Planning Organization documents are currently offered only in English.
+However, the Metropolitan Transportation Planning Organization: